DavidT3/DAXA/paper/paper.md

 KR and PG acknowledge support from the UK Science and Technology Facilities Council via grants ST/T000473/1 and ST/X001040/1.
 JP acknowledges support from the UK Science and Technology Facilities Council via grants ST/X508822/1.

+DT is grateful to Amanda Witwer for comments on the structure and content of this paper.

 # References